joshbatties/melbourne-house-price-predictor/README.md

     - lattitude
     - longtitude
     - price
+You can use the model by:
+    - TODO

 This dataset is a snapshot of a dataset from  https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot Which is based on scraped data from Domain.com.au between 2016-2018